-Pork tenderloin marinates in a mixture of olive oil, Worcestershire sauce, soy sauce, grainy mustard, hot sauce, apple cider vinegar and various spices to create the ultimate dinnertime juicy and tender protein.
-Leigh’s Everything-but-the-Kitchen-Sink Pork Tenderloin is a household favorite!
+A family favorite, Leigh’s Everything-but-the-Kitchen-Sink Pork Tenderloin bakes up to make a DELICIOUS meal any time of the year!
+This pork tenderloin first marinates in a mixture of olive oil, Worcestershire sauce, soy sauce, grainy mustard, hot sauce, apple cider vinegar and various spices to create a juicy and tender protein before baking.
+Leigh’s Everything-but-the-Kitchen-Sink Pork Tenderloin is bound to become a household favorite!

 My little sister’s birthday is this weekend… Happy (early) birthday, Leigh!